Blacken the Angel

 Blacken the Angel is the debut studio album by the German symphonic black metal band Agathodaimon.
-It was released 4 August 1998 through Nuclear Blast records.
+It was released on 25 August 1998 through Nuclear Blast records.

-In 2009 Metal Mind Productions reissued the album as a remastered digipak edition.
+A limited vinyl record edition of 1,000 copies was also released in 1998.
+On 25 August 2008, Polish record label Metal Mind Productions reissued the album as a remastered digipak edition.
 The reissue is limited to numerated 2000 copies and was digitally remastered using 24-Bit process on golden disc.